-Subsection (a) allows an heir, devisee, or nonprobate transferee of the decedent to protect rights under this act and provides a statute of limitation for doing so.
-It provides time frames for asserting a right under this act either in a probate proceeding (see (a)(1)) or outside the probate process in the case of an action to perfect title to property, in the case of nonprobate assets, or in the case no probate proceedings occur (see (a)(2)).
-Unlike in section 8, the personal representative of the decedent has an obligation to attempt to ascertain whether the decedent has property rights that should be protected under this act, even if no claim is asserted under subsection (a)(1) by an heir, devisee, or nonprobate transferee.
+Subsection (b) allows an heir, devisee, or nonprobate transferee of the decedent to protect rights under this act and provides a statute of limitation for doing so.
+It provides time frames for asserting a right under this act either in a probate proceeding (see (b)(1)) or outside the probate process in the case of an action to perfect title to property, in the case of nonprobate assets, or in the case no probate proceedings occur (see (b)(2)).
+Unlike in subsection (a), the personal representative of the decedent has an obligation to attempt to ascertain whether the decedent has property rights that should be protected under this act, even if no claim is asserted under subsection (b) by an heir, devisee, or nonprobate transferee.
 See, e.g., Unif.
 Prob.
 Code §§ 3-703 (general duties) & 3-706 (duty to prepare an inventory).
-Like section 8, an heir, devisee, or nonprobate transferee may, but is not required to, bring a claim asserting a property right under this act in the probate proceeding under subsection (a)(1).
-Subsection (a)(3) allows the heir, devisee, or nonprobate transferee, however, to assert such a claim directly against the holder of the property.
+Like subsection (a), an heir, devisee, or nonprobate transferee may, but is not required to, bring a claim asserting a property right under this act in the probate proceeding under subsection (b)(1).
+Subsection (b)(3) allows the heir, devisee, or nonprobate transferee, however, to assert such a claim directly against the holder of the property.

-Subsection (b) allows the personal representative of the decedent to protect rights under this act and provides a statute of limitation for doing so.
+Subsection (c) allows personal representative of the decedent to protect rights under this act and provides a statute of limitation for doing so.
 It provides a time frame for a personal representative of the decedent to recover nonprobate property or perfect title in probate property after being notified by heirs or devisees that probate property is held by the surviving spouse.